 Linderhof Castle, or palace as it is officially known, is the only castle that eccentric King Ludwig II finished before he died a mysterious death.

 You can try your hand at solving the mystery here.
 Most of Neuschwanstein Castle is not finished.
 Nor is my favorite of the three Herrenchiemsee Palace in which you have to take a boat to get to the palace located on an island.
-Linderhof Palace is also by far the smallest of the three castles, but as it was inspired by Versaille, for what it lacks in size, it makes up for in opulence and fairytaleness – a word I just made up but which seems quite fitting for King Ludwig II.
+Linderhof Palace is also by far the smallest of the three castles.
+But as it was inspired by Versaille, for what it lacks in size, it makes up for in opulence and fairytaleness – a word I just made up but which seems quite fitting for King Ludwig II.
+Linderhof Castle was once a hunting lodge that belonged to King Ludwig’s father Maximillian II.
+Linderhof Castle is a must-see in Germany.

 Know Before You Go to Linderhof Palace: